Jikijitsu: Keisaku

-During zazen, the jikijitsu will walk around the zendo wielding a keisaku (a "staff of admonition" or Zen stick, Chinese: ching ts'e), which is used to strike a student's back when they have lost focus.
-These strikes are generally not violent, and will often relieve muscle cramps for the individual being struck.
+During zazen, the jikijitsu will walk around the zendo wielding a keisaku, a stick used to strike a meditator's back when they have lost focus.
+These strikes are not violent and can relieve cramps for the individual being struck.
 They sound like a loud whack and can terrify newcomers, but they "are not particularly painful".
 In the Rinzai school, the jikijitsu may strike a student without a student's request if they feel the student has gone astray.
 In the Sōtō school, a student will ask for a blow by placing both palms together in gassho as the jikijitsu walks in front of them.